FREE shipping on US orders over $45!

 Although food inevitably plays a starring role during the holidays, it doesn’t have to be the central focus of each event.
 Enjoy a walk with the family to look at the lights or have a game night with your friends.
 And when it comes to conversations, you can help to shift the focus on that, too.
 “I recommend my clients make two lists before heading into holiday get-togethers: one of the things they’re interested in or have done (travels, favorite books or shows, classes they are taking, fun pet stories, etc.) and one of non-appearance related things they can say to others,” says Jarosh.

 Boundary setting can be challenging, and the holidays give us a good opportunity to hone in on this skill.
-Remind yourself that it’s okay to decline an invitation if you’re overly tired or ask someone not to comment on your body or your food choices.
+Remind yourself that it’s okay to decline an invitation if you’re overly tired or to politely set boundaries around comments on your body or food choices.
 “It’s also okay to say, “No, thank you” if someone makes something special for the meal, but you are full or don’t want to eat it,” affirms Jarosh.

 If you feel as though you overdid it one day or one meal, try not to sweat it.
 Your health is not determined by one meal – it’s the whole picture that counts.
 Some days, you’re probably going to eat too much.
 And some days, you may eat too little.
 It’s all part of life.
 Each eating experience gives you the opportunity to show yourself some kindness.

 What’s in season?
 For starters: apples, pears, oranges, grapefruit, pomegranates, cranberries, beets, Brussels sprouts, squash (acorn and butternut), sweet potatoes, pumpkin, broccoli, and even garlic.
-Plus, this time of year is a perfect excuse to turn up your favorite holiday music and get cooking in the kitchen!
+All these delicious fruits and veggies give you a great excuse to turn up your favorite holiday music and get cooking in the kitchen!

 In fact, these festive recipes below are the perfect ones for you to try: